 Kalamaja (which in Estonian literally means fish house) is an offbeat neighborhood that lies just outside the Old Town.
 Starting off as a fishing village in the 14th century, it turned into a working-class hub in the late 19th century with the emergence of factories.
 It is renowned for its old colorful wooden houses that were built to accommodate the influx of factory workers.
 The thing I love about Kalamaja is its understated charm despite not being overly pretty.

 Rotermann Quarter is in the center of Tallinn, a few minutes walk from the harbor and the Old Town.
-It was formerly an industrial area with many factories.
+It was a major industrial hub before most of its factories and warehouses fell into disuse and disrepair during the Soviet era.
+In 2007 the area underwent a major facelift.
 During the renovation, the architects did not destroy these industrial buildings, they just modernized them by adding additional floors, glass windows, which look like glass cubes or spinners.

 Extend Your Stay

 In all honesty, you could easily spend 2 days in Tallinn with our itinerary above.
 Perhaps spend the first day only exploring Tallinn’s Old Town and reserving the second time for the other neighborhoods.
-You might also enjoy walking on the promenade along the shores of the Baltic sea.
+You might also enjoy walking on the promenade along the shores of the Baltic sea and check out some museums such as the Kumu Art Museum and the Estonian Open-Air Museum.
 And if you can, you should definitely head over to Tallinn TV Tower, one of our favorite spots in the city!

 If you are looking for a hotel, take a look at our post on the best places to stay in Tallinn for all budgets.